scitara-cto/dynamic-mcp-server/docs/getting-started.md

 3. **Restart Cursor** and select your server from the MCP server list.

-> **Note:** Cursor does not currently support sending custom headers for SSE connections, so the apiKey must be included as a query parameter in the URL.
+> **Note:** If your MCP client does not support sending custom headers, the apiKey must be included as a query parameter in the URL.

 ## Omitting Handlers at Startup